The Man Between: Plot

-Martin and a friend plot to kidnap Ivo but he guesses this and sends a boy to leave a sign in the snow that he is not coming.
-Susanne goes out in the snow and is bundled into a car.
-Ivo argues with Hallendar saying he has kidnapped the wrong woman.

 Ivo is a former lawyer who has participated in Nazi atrocities and is now selling his expertise to East Germans to kidnap and transport certain West Germans to the Eastern bloc.
 Although Ivo desires to relocate to the West, he is hampered by West German suspicions and his criminal past.

-Nevertheless, he agrees to a final kidnapping venture that fails, forcing his employer to take over and abduct Briton Susanne by mistake.
-Ivo had earlier feigned a romance with Susanne as a means to seize his kidnapping target.
+Martin and a friend plot to kidnap Ivo but he guesses this, and sends a boy to leave a sign in the snow that he is not coming.
+Susanne leaves the house, and is mistaken for Bettina and is bundled into a car.
+Ivo argues with Hallendar saying he has kidnapped the wrong woman.

 The abduction of Susanne presents Ivo with an opportunity to both return the unfortunate victim to the West and impress Western authorities with his atonement.
+Ivo and Susanne narrowly avoid capture and wander through the ruins of East Berlin.
+They try to board a train at Friedrichstrasse but there are too many ID checks.
+They sabotage a generator to kill the lights to cross the wall at a large building site.
+The message boy (Horst) appears on the east side (it is not explained how he crosses the border).

-Despite Ivo's selfish and dark facade, Susanne falls in love with him.
+As Ivo helps her to evade the East German authorities, Susanne falls in love with him.
 She tells him that she can see humanity deep inside a man who had once wished to defend the innocent and the 'rights of man'.
-This glimpse also appears to a young East Berlin boy who assists Ivo and Susanne in their attempt to escape, as he follows Ivo everywhere and the boy is treated with kindness.
+This glimpse also appears to the young East Berlin boy who assists Ivo and Susanne in their attempt to escape, as he follows Ivo everywhere, and the boy is treated with kindness.
 Ivo almost admits his affection for Susanne on one occasion but he directs the conversation back to his sordid past and the escape attempt.